Google Docs to Markdown

 In my work at Netflix, Google Docs is popular for authoring memos.

 Memos are collaboratively-authored documents which specify product initiatives and collect team feedback via Google Docs’ commenting features.

 Using the tool at work has reminded me of all the positives of the real-time collaborative use-case:

-These positive features led me to seek out ways to incorporate Google Docs into my publishing process for this blog.
+These positive features led me to seek out ways to incorporate Google Docs into my publishing process for this blog (built with Jekyll).

 I discovered these tools from links via this thorough how-to on outsourcing your content production via interviews.